top of page

 Star Rating: 4.4 Stars

-Summary: This is a sweeping history of women’s contributions to music overall.
-It delves into forgotten pioneers to the global superstars we all know.
-It puts women at the heart of musical revolutions across all the genres.
-It really reminds us just how much womens stories in music matter.
+Summary: This book provides a sweeping history of women’s contributions to music.
+It delves into forgotten pioneers and global superstars, placing women at the heart of musical revolutions across genres.
+It reminds us just how much women's stories in music matter.

 Why I Like This Book:

-• The first book in the list the brings multiple stories together to reach a common point of view.
+• It’s the first book on this list that brings multiple stories together for a common perspective.

-• Shows how women influences the whole history of popular music.
+• It shows how women influenced the entire history of popular music.

-• If found it very educational but also easy to read.
+• I found it both educational and easy to read.

 Author: Clover Hope